10 Marketing Mistakes Therapists Make (and How to Fix Them)

 6. Not Having a Clear Call to Action (CTA)

-You’ve written a beautiful, insightful blog post, created a helpful social media carousel, or posted a video on Tiktok speaking directly to your ideal client's lived experience.
+Let's imagine you’ve written a beautiful, insightful blog post or posted a video on Tiktok that spoke directly to your ideal client's lived experience.
 A potential client reads it, feels seen, and thinks, "This person gets it."
 But what do they do next?
-If you don't tell them, they will likely just scroll away.
+If you don't tell them what they should be doing, they will likely just scroll on by.
 This is the mistake of missing a call to action (CTA).

 A CTA is a simple, direct instruction that tells your audience what to do next.
-It bridges the gap between interest and action.
+It takes them from being interested to taking action.
 Every piece of marketing content you create, from a website page to a social media post, needs a clear CTA.
-It removes friction and makes it easy for new clients to take the next step toward your therapy services.
+It removes confusion and makes it easy for new clients to take the next step towards booking.

 Your CTA can be as simple as "Book a free 15-minute consultation today" or "Download my free guide to managing anxiety."
 Make sure your contact information is easy to find.
 This low-cost therapist marketing idea is one of the most effective ways to convert interested readers into actual clients.